eyedea-io/project-101/README.md

 As we're going together towards the goal of doing the project, we'll need your presence sometimes.

 - #️⃣  answer for questions on Slack
-- 📅  attend product meetings
+- 📅  attend product meetings (once a week / 2 weeks - 1h)
 - 🙋‍  follow instructions set according to your role in the responsibility assignment matrix

 ## After the project

 - 📅  Project retrospective (2h)
 - 🍻  Success celebration

+## Contact us!

+If you want to talk about our new cooperation, send us a message at hello@eyedea.io and we'll set up a meeting 🚀.